Angels Opening Day: 5 Key Storylines to watch in 2020

 By Kyle Franzoni

-Angels Top Storylines: Which rookies will debut in 2020?
+Angels Top Storylines: Can the pitching staff stay healthy in 2020?